-May this post be of help to all of you, so you can come up with a better analysis of your group’s homework such as thesis or projects.
+May this post be of help to all of you, so you can come up with a better analysis of your group’s homework such as thesis or projects?

 I. Point of View

-This is any decision-maker or person who is in the position to make the final recommendations as mentioned in the case.
+The Point of View refers to the perspective of the decision-maker or person who is in the position to make the final recommendations as mentioned in the case.

 For example, the problem is related to the manufacturing division.
 It can be about Engineering, manufacturing processes, quality assurance, and warehousing.
-The possible decision-maker or point of view is the Vice President for the Manufacturing division.
+The possible decision-maker or point of view is the Vice President of the Manufacturing division.

-If the concern or problem is relating to product quality which is under a Quality Department within the manufacturing division, then it is possible to put the ‘Manager of Quality Department’ at the Point of View.
+If the concern or problem is related to product quality which is under a Quality Department within the manufacturing division, then it is possible to put the ‘Manager of Quality Department’ at the Point of View.

 If you are unsure about which position to place in the point of view.
 I suggest that you take a look at the company’s organizational chart (if given).
 The reason is organizational chart is unique per company.
 You can compare the organizational chart of a government agency and a private corporation.
 I am pretty sure you can notice the differences.

 II.
 Time Context